zephyrproject-rtos/zephyr/doc/reference/kernel/threads/index.rst

 :c:macro:`K_USER`
     If :option:`CONFIG_USERSPACE` is enabled, this thread will be created in user mode and will have reduced privileges.
-See :ref:`usermode`.
+See :ref:`usermode_api`.
 Otherwise this flag does nothing.

 :c:macro:`K_INHERIT_PERMS`
     If :option:`CONFIG_USERSPACE` is enabled, this thread will inherit all kernel object permissions that the parent thread had, except the parent thread object.
-See :ref:`usermode`.
+See :ref:`usermode_api`.

 .. _custom_data_v2: